Grief and Loss

 Grief vs Depression

 Grief and depression have several similar qualities.
 It is natural to feel sad when experiencing grief.
 Elisabeth Kübler-Ross identified five stages of grief; denial, anger, bargaining, depression/sadness and acceptance.
+David Kessler added a sixth stage, meaning making.
 Although grief is a unique process and not linear, many people do experience the different stages which may be in a varied order.
-Shock, numbness, denial and disbelief are also significant aspects to grief and are nature's way of helping to protect one from the full reality of the loss, until one is more able to take it in.
+Shock, numbness, denial and disbelief are also significant aspects to grief and are nature's way of helping to protect one from the full reality of the loss, until they are able to digest what occurred.

 Symptoms of Depression